Woman killed in subway shove at Times Square

 “He approaches her and he gets in her space.
 She gets very, very alarmed,” Assistant Chief Jason Wilcox said, describing the earlier encounter.
 “She tries to move away from him and he gets close to her, and she feels that he was about to physically push her onto the train.
 As she’s walking away she witnesses the crime where he pushes our other victim in front of the train.”

-Police on Saturday night identified the suspect as 61-year-old Simon Martial.
-Martial, who police said is homeless, was charged with second-degree murder.
+Police on Saturday night identified the suspect as 61-year-old Martial Simon.
+Simon, who police said is homeless, was charged with second-degree murder.
 It was not immediately known whether he had an attorney who could comment.

-Wilcox said Martial has a criminal history and has been on parole.
+Wilcox said Simon has a criminal history and has been on parole.

 “He does have in the past three emotionally disturbed encounters with us that we have documented,” he said.

-Note: This story was first published on January 15, 2022.
-It was updated on January 19, 2022, to correct that the suspect’s name is Martial Simon, not Simon Martial.